-University of Central Lancashire graduate, Salem Alketbi, has risen through the ranks in the field of forensics and criminology to become a Captain and Assistant Expert for the Dubai Police Force.
+University of Central Lancashire graduate, Dr Salem Alketbi, has risen through the ranks in the field of forensics and criminology to become an Expert in forensic DNA for the Dubai Police Force.

-Since high school, Salem has always had an interest in biology and genetics and for this reason he chose to study BSc (Hons) Forensic Biology at the University of Central Lancashire.
+Since high school, Salem has always had an interest in biology and genetics and this, coupled with a passion for crime novels, is the reason he chose to study BSc (Hons) Forensic Biology at the University of Central Lancashire.

-"I love being in the School of Natural Sciences and the teachers are so helpful and help you to develop in your career."— Salem Alketbi, BSc (Hons) Forensic Biology and MSc DNA Profiling graduate
+"I loved being a part of UCLan.
+The teachers are so helpful and assist you in developing your career"— Salem Alketbi, BSc (Hons) Forensic Biology and MSc DNA Profiling graduate

 In the summer of 2023, Salem graduated and published his thesis titled "Analysis of Touch DNA" on CLoK, solidifying his status as an expert in Touch DNA profiling.
 Presently, Salem is back at the forefront of forensic casework in the Biology and DNA section of the General Department of Forensic Science and Criminology within the Dubai Police Force.
 His involvement in projects concerning Disaster Victim Identification (DVI) programs underscores his commitment to humanitarian forensic efforts, further demonstrated by his completion of the Humanitarian Forensic Action Training Course by the International Committee of the Red Cross (ICRC).

 Reflecting on his time at UCLan, Salem fondly recalls the supportive environment fostered by the Faculty and the invaluable skills gained through the coursework.
 He also cherishes his time in Preston, praising the city's conducive atmosphere for both study and leisure activities.